shangril/crero-yp/README.md

 * If the server serves both http and https as well it will work fine
 * But if the server is available in https but fails to redirect or serve http, crero-yp will fallback to provide a non-working http link to users, and will be unable to communicate with the Crero YP API to fetch useful informations like artist list, albums names and so on.

+Note : in the case 4) (the worst) it is possible to workaround this by enabling YPForceHTTPS in the CreRo server.
+See section "Requirement for CreRo instance to be listed in a yp server".

 ### A very secondary point
 By default yp.php will include a link named after the "site" variable of config.php that will point to the index file in the same directory, on top of pages.